 Dr. Mabuse The Gambler (1922) Director: Fritz Lang

 Clocking in at over 4 and 1/2 hours, this silent film is masterfully produced.
 Dr. Mabuse was directed by the famous German director, Fritz Lang – who also directed such masterpieces as M and Metropolis.
 In German, the film was titled Dr. Mabuse, der Spieler (note the word “spieler” can mean refer to either a gambler, puppeteer, or an actor).
 In many ways, the character Dr. Mabuse represents each of these translations of “spieler.”

 Dr. Mabuse tells the story of a mad psychologist and Freudian psychoanalyst who is a master of disguises and has acquired the art of hypnosis and mind control.
-Throughout Part I (over 2 hours long), Dr. Mabuse engineers the downfall of the stock market so he can profit and spends time in the lower gambling dens in Germany using his powers to win card games, and therefore a lot of money.
-At one point, a state prosecutor suspects Dr. Mabuse of foul play, but he is gassed and cast adrift alone in a boat.
+Throughout Part I (over 2 hours long), Dr. Mabuse engineers the downfall of the stock market so he can secure a profit, and he spends his time in the seedy gambling dens of Germany using his powers to win card games.
+His main goal seems to be to steal money.
+At one point, a state prosecutor suspects Dr. Mabuse of foul play, but the prosecutor is gassed and cast adrift alone in a boat.
 Dr. Mabuse hypnotizes a countess and casts a spell over her husband, as well, shortly before he abducts the countess.
-Admittedly, this reviewer did not summit the full 4 1/2+ hour film, and just watched Part I, but I look forward to watching the remaining 2+ hours of the film another time.
-Upon further review, in Part II Dr. Mabuse has some of his henchmen killed, he has the countess’s husband commit suicide, and in disguise, he hypnotizes the state prosecutor to hurl himself off a cliff, however he is rescued at the last moment and orders an investigation of Dr. Mabuse.
+Admittedly, this reviewer did not summit the full 4 1/2+ hour film, and just watched Part I, but I hope to watch the remaining 2+ hours of the film another time.
+Upon further review, in Part II Dr. Mabuse has some of his henchmen killed, he has the countess’s husband commit suicide, and in disguise, he hypnotizes the state prosecutor so that he hurls himself off a cliff, however the prosecutor is rescued at the last moment and he orders an investigation into Dr. Mabuse.
 In the end, Dr. Mabuse escapes and accidentally locks himself in a room where he is haunted by his victims.
-He goes insane and is eventually taken away by the police.
+He goes insane and he is eventually taken away by the police.
 The story is far more complex and multifaceted than this little summary can possibly hope to encompass, but this should suffice for my own recollection.